Age Discrimination in the Workplace

-Responding to age discrimination legislation is not difficult for good organisations; the UK regulations do not challenge any employer-organisation already treating its people fairly and ethically.
+- Responding to discrimination legislation is not difficult for good organisations; the UK regulations do not challenge any employer-organisation already treating its people fairly and ethically.

 As a worker or employee or manager, etc., you are also affected individually by age discrimination regulations.

-As well as giving people protection, the UK age discrimination legislation also places certain responsibilities on individuals:
+In addition to giving people protection, the UK discrimination legislation also places certain responsibilities on individuals:

 Here's a brief practical summary of the UK Age discrimination regulations and their implications, initially effective in 2006, later updated and superseded by the Equality Act of 2010.